TodePond/DreamBerd/README.md

 print("Hello world")!!!
 ```

 If you're unsure, that's ok.
 You can put a question mark at the end of a line instead.
-It prints debug information about that line to the console for you.
+It prints debug info about that line to the console for you.
 ```c
 print("Hello world")?
 ```